fluidjeel/traffic-light-2025/Master_prompt.md

 benchmark_generator_htf.py

-Section 2: High-Level Project Goal & Status
+Section 2: High-Level Project Goal & Philosophy
+2.1.
+Goal
-Goal: To develop, backtest, and ultimately automate a profitable, long-only, pullback-based swing trading strategy with a verifiable and realistic edge on the Nifty 200 stock universe.
+The primary objective of this project is to develop, backtest, and ultimately automate a profitable, long-only, pullback-based swing trading strategy with a verifiable and realistic edge.
+The strategy is applied to the Nifty 200 stock universe.

-Current Status: The project is in an advanced R&D phase.
-The foundational backtesting framework, consisting of two distinct benchmark generators and two corresponding bias-free simulators, is complete and has been logically validated.
-The project is now ready to proceed with the strategic roadmap for optimization.
+2.2.
+Core Philosophy
+Our guiding principle is an unwavering commitment to eliminating lookahead bias.
+All development and testing must rigorously distinguish between "Golden Benchmarks" (biased, theoretical models that represent the strategy's maximum potential) and "Realistic Simulators" (bias-free, actionable models that replicate real-world trading conditions).

 Section 3: System Architecture & Data Pipeline
 The project is a modular pipeline designed for rigorous, bias-free research.